 17)Sound booth lights

 I didn’t even think of this until I had to plan for an evening concert.
 I had been so used to just using the sound desk during the day, or even for evening services the lights were always on.
 However, doing a concert where the lights are dimmed make it very difficult for the sound guy to see what he’s doing.
 You can set up a few low level desk lamps on dimmer controls so you can adjust brightness and avoid annoying the congregation or distracting musicians.
-Another solution is cheap USB led lights you can plug into your power points on your sound booth and direct towards all your gear.
+Another solution is cheap USB led lights you can plug into your power points on your sound booth and direct towards all your gear – click here for church sound booth ideas.
 Cheap and cheerful but it works.

 How many times have you been doing a sound check and you discover the wireless mic or condensers are out of battery and you go hunting everywhere for spare batteries?
 Get a battery charger and a big pack of rechargeable batteries.
 Make sure you have a variety of batteries and a charger that is capable of charging them, such as AA, AAA and PP3 rectangular for active guitar and bass circuits.
 Will save you a few headaches in the future.